Becoming a GP Supervisor

 Outline of the GP Educator Pathway

-Our hyperlinked flowchart of the GP Educator Pathway shows the overall process for becoming a GP Supervisor.
-You can also listen to episode 2 of our KSS Pod in Action, about the GP Educator Pathway.
+You can listen to episode 2 of our KSS Pod in Action, about the GP Educator Pathway which describes the overall process for becoming a GP Supervisor.

 Becoming a GP Clinical Supervisor

-5. CS accreditation forms are reviewed by the Primary Care Department and an application meeting is conducted.
+6. CS approval forms are reviewed by the Kent, Surrey and Sussex Primary Care Department.

-7. Newly approved Clinical Supervisors must reaccredit after 2 years, then after 5 years.
+8. Newly approved Clinical Supervisors must reapprove after 2 years, then after 5 years.

 Becoming a GP Educational Supervisor